Rectangular Prism Volume Calculator (Box)

 Where rectangular volumes matter in real life:

 • Shipping boxes.
-Carriers (UPS, FedEx, USPS) charge by either weight or dimensional weight — whichever is greater.
-Dimensional weight uses l × w × h divided by a divisor (e.g. 139 in³/lb for domestic).
-So a big light box can cost as much to ship as a small heavy one.
+Carriers charge on weight or dimensional weight, whichever is greater.
+Dimensional weight is l × w × h divided by a divisor, commonly 139 in³/lb for US domestic, so a big light box can cost as much as a small heavy one.

 Conversion shortcuts: